 During outpatient detox, medication for opioids and other substances can be prescribed to ease uncomfortable withdrawal symptoms and reduce any cravings.
 Typically, a Medication-Assisted Treatment program is used for those that have been addicted to opioids.
 Medications such as Suboxone, Vivitrol, or Naltrexone can be prescribed to keep withdrawal symptoms at bay and help prevent relapse.

 In addition, anti-nausea medications, and non-narcotic painkillers can be prescribed to alleviate aches, pains, and other uncomfortable physical withdrawal symptoms.
-During the initial detox phase, clients often partake in either Partial Hospitalization Programming or Intensive Outpatient Treatment to maintain support around their recovery.
+During the initial detox phase, clients often partake in either our Georgia Partial Hospitalization Programming or our Atlanta Intensive Outpatient Program to maintain support around their recovery.
 Oftentimes, without this, relapse can be common.

 The Side Effects of Detox

 Detox is not a simple and easy process.
 Having the support of a detox program means that many medical and psychological side effects from detox can be reduced or eliminated through assistance from clinical professionals.
 Unfortunately during detox, you are likely to experience a number of psychological and physical withdrawal symptoms.
-These symptoms will vary depending on what substance you were abusing and may include:
+When someone becomes physically addicted to drugs or alcohol, their brain begins to adjust to the presence of these substances, ultimately needing them to feel “normal.”
+Withdrawal is an inevitable response to the absence of these substances and when a person undergoes detox, the body attempts to reach homeostasis while it rids itself of these harmful chemicals of drugs and/or alcohol.
+These withdrawal symptoms will vary depending on what substance you were abusing and may include:

 - Tremors or shakiness